-FLITTERFLOP: "Yes...but if the forest in your simile represents the Higher Self, and the individual trees in it, the personalities it incarnates into, if the former is immortal, how can the latter, being parts of it, entirely lose their consciousness?
+FLITTERFLOP: "Yes...but if the forest in your simile represents the Higher Self, and the individual trees in it, the human personalities it incarnates into, if the former is immortal, how can the latter, being parts of it, entirely lose their consciousness?
 That's what puzzles me..."

 M: "Because you will insist on confusing an abstract representation of the whole with the concrete modifications of its parts.
 In short, you are confusing the forest with the trees.
-If it can be said that the Divine Soul is unconditionally immortal, the same cannot be said of that part of it which incarnates into a physical body.
+If it can be said that the Higher Self is unconditionally immortal, the same cannot be said of that part of it which incarnates into a physical body.
 The personality cannot exist apart from the incarnating Higher Self, being only an attribute of it, like a drop of water temporarily detached from the ocean.
 Consequently, the continuation of consciousness for the terrestrial personality after death depends entirely on the conditions and beliefs it created for itself during the life of its body.
 In other words, we reap in our after-life only the fruit of the thoughts and deeds we sowed in life."